venkatavarunp/CKAD-Prep/ApplicationDeployment/ApplicationDelopyment.md

 When we setup an application, we create `YAML` files for deployments and services, and a lot of different kubernetes objects.

 `Helm` allows us to take all that configuration put it in 1 pcakage and install applications in clusters that consists multiple different kubernetes objects with a single command.

+## Helm Charts
+A helm chart is a helm software package. it contains all of the kubernetes resource definitions needed to get the application up and running in the cluster.

+The resource definition are the same thing as the `YAML` files inorder to create different objects like Pods, deployments, and services.

+In order to install helm chart we need to interact with `helm repository`

+## Helm repository
+A helm repository is a collection of available charts. we can use it to browse and download charts before installing them in the cluster.

+[Click here](https://github.com/venkatavarunp/CKAD-Prep/blob/main/ApplicationDeployment/Labs/Helm.md) to see how helm works using charts and repository.